meltingwax-19/bootcamp-portfolio/README.md

 This portfolio started as a BootstrapMade template and was converted into an Angular project during a mentored bootcamp.

-Initial Angular setup and project structure: created with guidance from [@milazmidza].
+Initial Angular setup and project structure: created with guidance from @milazmidza.

 I customized the content, sections, and layout to reflect my own profile and projects.